Bloom-host/BloomDocs/docs/getting_started/overview.md

 ## Lost?

-If you can't seem to find answers for your questions, be sure to get in touch!
+If you can't find answers to your questions, be sure to get in touch!

-The fastest way is to join our [Discord server](https://discord.gg/bloom) and ask in `#support-chat`!
+The fastest way is to join our [Discord server](https://discord.gg/bloom) and ask in `#community-support`!